"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A trial looking at 2 new tests to diagnose a fungal infection

-This trial is looking at 2 tests to see if they can help doctors diagnose aspergillosis, a fungal infection.
+This trial looked at 2 tests to see if they can help doctors diagnose aspergillosis, a fungal infection.

 Aspergillosis is a lung infection caused by aspergillus, a type of fungus.
 People who have a low white blood cell count after intensive chemotherapy or a stem cell transplant are at higher risk of infections, including aspergillosis.
 Aspergillosis can be difficult and expensive to treat, and the treatments available have serious side effects.